2018 OREGON CHAPTER 54th ANNUAL MEETING

 Please select the workshop of your choice when you register.
 If you decide to sign up for a workshop after you register, please contact Katie Pierson.
 All other questions regarding the workshops should be directed to Julie Sharp or Kristen Homel.

-Workshop 1: Multimedia and Science Communication (4 hours)
+Workshop 1: Communicating Science Better in a Digital World (4 hours)

 Tuesday March 13th, 1:00 to 5:00 pm